geraldinefiser/build-an-ai-app-starter-dec-24/README.md

 Objects need a schema, that's where Zod came into play.

 Zod descriptions (.describe()) are super usefull to tell the model how the answer should look like or what is the context that it might need to generate a better more specific answer.

+Adding a system prompt allows for customizing the "voice" of the model answer.